m-labs/artiq/doc/manual/drtio.rst

 Addressing distributed RTIO cores from kernels
 ++++++++++++++++++++++++++++++++++++++++++++++

-Remote RTIO channels are accessed in the same was as local ones.
+Remote RTIO channels are accessed in the same way as local ones.
 Bits 16-24 of the RTIO channel number define the destination.
 Bits 0-15 of the RTIO channel number select the channel within the destination.

 Link establishment
 ++++++++++++++++++